ton-community/ton-docs/docs/v3/concepts/dive-into-ton/ton-blockchain/cells-as-data-storage.md

 import ConceptImage from '@site/src/components/conceptImage';
 import ThemedImage from '@theme/ThemedImage';

-# Cells as Data Storage
+# Cells as data storage

 Everything in TON is stored in cells.
 A cell is a data structure containing: